mozilla/awsbox/doc/SERVER_LAYOUT.md

 ## The 'proxy' user

-The 'proxy' user is whom a node.js http-proxy bound on ports 80 and 443 is run that forwards requests to your locally bound nodejs application.
+The 'proxy' user is where nginx configuration and log files reside.  nginx is bound on ports 80 and 443 (depending on config) and forwards traffic to your application.

-You may scp/ssh in as the proxy user to modify SSL credentials and/or restart the proxy server using forever.
+You may scp/ssh in as the proxy user to modify SSL credentials or nginx configuration.
 The following files are interesting:

   * `key.pem` - PEM encoded SSL private key for the server
   * `cert.pem` - PEM encoded SSL certificate for the server.
   * `gen_self_signed.sh` - the script that generates the former two items
-  * `proxy_server.js` - The actual javascript code for the HTTP proxy
   * `config.json` - A tiny JSON config file which can change the SSL behavior of the proxy.

+## Restarting the proxy

+    ssh ec2-user@<ip> "sudo /etc/init.d/nginx restart"

 ## Installed/Running software